dVerschaeve/dverschaeve.github.io/_posts/2021-03-01-ExchangeManagement.md

 ---
 layout: post
-title: Azure Function: using a KeyVault certificate to authenticate towards Exchange Online
+title: "Azure Function: using a KeyVault certificate to authenticate towards Exchange Online"
 excerpt: "In this post, I explain how you can configure a PowerShell based Azure Function to retreive a certificate stored in Azure KeyVault and use it to authenticate with the Exchange Online Management V2 module"
 date: 2021-03-09
 ---

 Now that certificate based authentication in Exchange Online management shell reached a certain maturity level, let's have a look how we can leverage dynamic retreival of a certificate from an Azure KeyVault and use it inside an Azure PowerShell function to connect towards Exchange Online to do some automated tasks.
-This article outlines the setup and discusses some caveats I encountered during the deployment in my lab environment.
+This article outlines the setup and configuration of the different components.

 Before we dive into the Azure Function, we first need to ensure that all the required components are configured in our environment.
 This means that we need to have an Azure KeyVault and an app registration inside Azure Active Directory before we can test out inside our Azure Function. *Note: some parts in this article are done using Azure CLI while others are executed manually.*